 Whenever I go to a Chinese restaurant, I always order pork fried rice.
 That combination of fresh veggies, tender pork and flavorful rice just can’t be beat.
 I’ve since learned how to make this dish at home, and it’s actually quite easy to put together.

-Start by cutting pork tenderloin into small pieces, then brown the meat in a skillet.
+Start by cutting pork tenderloin into small pieces, then brown the meat in a skillet or wok.
 Remove the pork from the pan, then add the veggies and eggs.
 The next step is to add the cooked ingredients back to the skillet along with white rice, toasted sesame oil and soy sauce.
 Stir fry until everything is coated in sauce, then add a sprinkling of sliced green onions and enjoy.

 - No pork tenderloin on hand?
 You can use ground pork, pork loin or even leftover cut up pork chops.